dotnet/corefxlab/docs/specs/parsing.md

         Utf8 = (byte)1,
     }
 ```
-These APIs can be used as follows:
+These APIs can be used as follows.
 ```c#
 ReadOnlySpan<byte> utf8Text = ...
 if(PrimitiveParser.TryParseInt32(utf8Text, out var value, out var consumedBytes, EncodingData.InvariantUtf8, 'G'){